All it takes is a dollar and a dream.

 The numbers are completely random.
 Yotta Savings works with a 3rd party “A” rated insurance carrier that randomly draws the numbers using a state-of-the-art number generator.

-This insurance carrier is not affiliated with Yotta, and have no ability to see what numbers Yotta Savings members have chosen.
+This insurance carrier is not affiliated with Yotta and has no ability to see what numbers Yotta Savings members have chosen.

 It's a double-blind system since the insurance company has no way to see the numbers users pick or the tickets.
 In the event that there is a 10 million dollar jackpot winner, it would be paid out by the insurance partner.